Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Model Architecture

 \section{Model Architecture}

-We have presented the theoretical results of our method, which handle the unobserved and observed confounders by reweighting and representation learning, respectively.
-In this section, we summarize the model architecture of LEARN inspired by these theoretical results.
+We have presented the theoretical results, which handle the unobserved and observed confounders by reweighting and representation learning, respectively.
+In this section, we summarize the model architecture inspired by the theoretical results.
 As shown in Fig. \ref{fig: model}, LEARN can be divided into three modules: OT weight module, balanced representation module and long-term estimation module.

-\textbf{OT Weight Module} This module is designed based on Theorems \ref{theorem: ot1} and \ref{theorem: ot2}, which aims to estimate weights $\w_o$ for removing the unobserved confounding bias.
-In order to embed the mini-batch OT problem $m\mbox{-}OT(\alpha, \beta)$ into the deep learning framework, following \cite{yang2023prototypical}, we approximate it by solving $OT(\alpha_{\mathcal{B}}, \beta)$ over each mini-batch.
-As a result, we learn the weights $\w_{o, \mathcal{B}}=\{w_{o, 1}, w_{o, 2}, ..., w_{o, b}\}$ by minimizing $OT(P_{\mathcal{B}}(\S, \X, A|G=o), P(\S, \X, A|G=e))$ between the batch observational dataset and full experimental dataset at each iteration.
+\textbf{OT Weight Module.} Based on Theorems \ref{theorem: ot1} and \ref{theorem: ot2}, we design this module to estimate weights $\w_o$ for removing the unobserved confounding bias.
+To embed the $m\mbox{-}OT(\alpha, \beta)$ problem into deep learning, following \cite{yang2023prototypical}, we approximate it by solving $OT(\alpha_{\mathcal{B}}, \beta)$ over each mini-batch $\mathcal{B}$.
+As a result, we learn the weights $\w_{o, \mathcal{B}}=\{w_{o, 1}, ..., w_{o, b}\}$ by minimizing $OT(P_{\mathcal{B}}(\S, \X, A|G=o), P(\S, \X, A|G=e))$ between the batch observational data and full experimental data at each iteration.
 However, optimizing the OT problem directly usually induces a sparse solution, which means only a limited number of observational units are transported, suffering from low data efficiency \cite{blondel2018smooth,vincent2022semi}.
-Motivated by \cite{yan2024exploiting}, we apply a negative entropy regularization on the marginal distributions $\w_{o, \mathcal{B}}$, i.e., $\Omega(\w_{o, \mathcal{B}})=\sum_{j=1}^{b}w_{o, j}(\log w_{o, j} - 1)$, to encourage more observational samples to be transported, and also avoid the heavy computation of solving the linear programming problem \cite{2013sinkhornCuturi}.
-Finally, we learning weights $\w_{o, \mathcal{B}}$ as follows: \begin{small}
+Motivated by \cite{yan2024exploiting}, we apply a negative entropy regularization on the marginal distributions $\w_{o, \mathcal{B}}$, i.e., $\Omega(\w_{o, \mathcal{B}})=\sum_{j=1}^{b}w_{o, j}(\log w_{o, j} - 1)$, to encourage more observational units to be transported, and also avoid the heavy computation of the linear programming \cite{2013sinkhornCuturi}.
+Finally, we learn weights $\w_{o, \mathcal{B}}$ as follows: